FakeSmile04/sign-language-translator/README.md

 # sign-language-translator
 AI-based Sign Language Translator Using Electromyography

+## Version 0.1.2
+- Added AI prediction model and TTS capability on the Websocket version
+- Recommended to use Chrome to run index.html

+Issues and Future Plans:
+- Implement port fowarding so it can be used online (to port 8000)
+- Look into possibility on making the output as close to real-time as possible
+- Test the program with proper EMG sensors once worked

 ## Version 0.1.1

 - Added another version of the program that doesn't use XAMPP, instead serves the webpage directly from Python due to issues implementing WebSocket in XAMPP environment